-When it comes to co-parenting there’s plenty of advice to be found.
+When it comes to co-parenting, there’s lots of advice out there.
 Books, websites, documentaries, even apps.
 But many forget one important area: How do you cope while your kids are with their father?
-Separation anxiety is not exclusive to children, it’s a real and relative emotion, and it hits some single mums hard.
+Separation anxiety is not exclusive to children, it’s a real and raw emotion, and it hits some single mums hard.

 Depending on personal circumstance, it’s harder for some single mothers than for others, especially if you have concerns for your children while with their father.
 Unease for their well-being can intensify separation anxiety making it almost unbearable.
 But even if your kids are happy with dad, premature bouts of empty nest syndrome are likely to make an unwelcome visit.